aaronpowell/aaronpowell.github.io/src/documents/posts/2011-01-11-orchard-umbraco-installing.html.md

 The first thing I think is **WOW**, that's a LOT of folders which Umbraco needs to configure permissions for!
 As an experienced Umbraco user I tend not to think twice about it, but someone new Umbraco might find this strange.
 The majority of these folders are required for the plugin support of Umbraco, and a bit of a by-product of there not being a 'simpler' plugin format (ie - a single folder where plugins would go).
 You can get away with changing many of those permissions later, but at the moment you have to accept it and move on :P.

-Like with the Orchard install Umbraco will ask if you want to do a database or not:
+Like with the Orchard install Umbraco will ask if you want to do a database or not.

-![Umbraco step 2][12]

 Again I'm going to choose to install a new database just as I did with Orchard.
 And just like Orchard theres a set of fields to set the path (again I want it at the root so I clear that field), the database information, etc:

 ![Umbraco step 3][13]